finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Make Card Viewer be centered instead of top-justified, with darkened background (make popup background also darker)
 - Press and hold on Popups/Card Viewer to copy text
 - Add Card Editor
+- Place card in deck in a certain spot (x from top, x from bottom) with toggle for facedown or faceup

 ## Backlog
 - Fix: Restore networking capability